yaokai1117/MRonInferno/README.md

 # MRonInferno
-a small MapReduce framework on Inferno
+a small MapReduce framework on Inferno in Limbo